alphauslabs/oops/README.md

 Although this tool was built to run on k8s, it will work just fine in any environment as long as the workload can be distributed properly using the current supported pubsub services.

-An example [`deployment.yaml`](https://github.com/flowerinthenight/oops/blob/master/deployment.yaml) for k8s is provided for reference.
+An example [`deployment.yaml`](https://github.com/flowerinthenight/oops/blob/master/deployment.yaml) for k8s using GCP PubSub is provided for reference.
 Make sure to update the relevant values for your own setup.

 ## Scenario file
 The following is the specification of a valid scenario file.
 All scenario files must have a `.yaml` extension.